peardox/dnd-sdxl/README.md

 If running Linux with a CUDA card it is important to install the latest driver and set use_cuda to True.
 A sample setup for an AWS G5 instance is included for reference (the fastest results by a huge margin)

+It's worth noting that SDXL doesn't appear to know what many monsters look like.
+This is best illustrated by running with image_style set to "in the style of a cake".
+A fair few 'monsters' are rendered just as cakes with no monster in sight.
+Having said that there are a large number that produce really nice monster cakes :)

+Some other ideas for alternate styles can be found in jobs.json and the style can be manually changes in monsters.json (which is quicker if you don't wanna run them all) - the "Plush Toy" version is one of my favourite variants.

+Sample outputs from manyjobs.py

+=== Fill Me In ===

 Credits

 https://github.com/Tabyltop/CC-SRD for [Monsters-SRD5.1-CCBY4.0License-TT.json](https://github.com/Tabyltop/CC-SRD/blob/main/Monsters-SRD5.1-CCBY4.0License-TT.json) as a source of Monster names